gatsbyjs/homepage-starters/plugins/drupal-plugin/README.md

    yarn setup
    ```

-   This will run a script to populate your Contentful content model and add demo content.
+   This will run a script to populate your Drupal content model and add demo content.

 1. **Start developing**